sdruskat/de-rse-ots-2017/slides.md

 <!-- .element class="fragment" -->

 Note:
 Everybody knows that software is eating the world.
 This means, of course, that software is eating science, too. **CLICK**

-And it's true: at least since the advent of the Digital Humanities, software has played a central role in pretty much every scientific discipline.
+True: at least since the **advent of the Digital Humanities**, software has played a central role in pretty much every scientific discipline.
-But what is scientific software, or research software?  **CLICK**
+But **what is scientific software**, or research software?  **CLICK**

 It is software that handles research data.
 This can mean that it